WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

 # Semantics {#semantics}

 A bundle is logically a set of HTTP exchanges, with a URL identifying the manifest(s) of the bundle itself.
-A client uses content negotiation to pick a particular response for that URL, often an App Manifest ({{appmanifest}}), which then identifies other significant exchanges within the bundle, like a start page.

 While the order of the exchanges is not semantically meaningful, it can significantly affect performance when the bundle is loaded from a network stream.

-A bundle is parsed from a stream of bytes, which is assumed to have the attributes and operations described in {{stream-operations}}:
+A bundle is parsed from a stream of bytes, which is assumed to have the attributes and operations described in {{stream-operations}}.

-Bundle parsers support two operations, defined in {{semantics-load-metadata}}
+Bundle parsers support two operations,
+{{semantics-load-metadata}}{:format="title"} ({{semantics-load-metadata}}) and
+{{semantics-load-response}}{:format="title"} ({{semantics-load-response}}) each
-and {{semantics-load-response}} each of which can return an error instead of their normal result.
+of which can return an error instead of their normal result.

+A client is expected to load the metadata for a bundle as soon as it start downloading it or otherwise discovers it.
+Then, when fetching ({{FETCH}}) a request, the cliend is expected to match it against the requests in the metadata, and if one matches, load that request's response.

 ## Stream attributes and operations {#stream-operations}